ribomation/GenericLogReaderEPAgentPlugin/README.md

 Disclaimer
 ----------

 *Introscope is a commercial tool for application performance management (APM) of (large) Java applications in production.
 EPAgent is a stand-alone agent that can execute scripts that retrieve performance from non-Java systems.
-You need to have a valid licens*
+You need to have a valid license of Introscope.*

 Requirements
 ------------